 The AULA Sapphire Mechanical Keyboard is built for comfort, featuring a palm rest designed specifically to combat wrist strain and fatigue.
 The mechanical switches found within this keyboard are proprietary AULA switches, which the company claims are “perfect for all gamers” by offering a tactile, responsive feel.
 Not only does this keyboard work with Windows 10 but it’s also fully compatible with Mac operating systems as well!

-The DBPOWER DB-A8 Wired LED Gaming Keyboard is the cheapest keyboard on this list and for one reason: it’s not an actual mechanical keyboard.
+The DBPOWER DS-801L LED Backlit Keyboard is the cheapest keyboard on this list and for one reason: it’s not an actual mechanical keyboard.
 Why is it on this list then?
-The DBPOWER DB-A8 Wired LED Gaming Keyboard offers the feel of a mechanical keyboard without the durability and features that a real mechanical keyboard provides.
+The DBPOWER DS-801L Wired LED Gaming Keyboard offers the feel of a mechanical keyboard without the durability and features that a real mechanical keyboard provides.
 Its low price makes it an excellent starter mechanical keyboard, perfect for those who want to try out a mechanical keyboard without making a huge monetary investment.
-The DBPOWER DB-A8 Wired LED Gaming Keyboard is a quality keyboard in its own right; it’s similar to training wheels on a bike as you prepare yourself for the real thing.
+The DBPOWER DS-801L Wired LED Gaming Keyboard is a quality keyboard in its own right; it’s similar to training wheels on a bike as you prepare yourself for the real thing.
 It’s better to be out a small amount of money then a huge sum if you end up not liking the feel of a gaming mechanical keyboard!

 Quiet Mechanical Keyboards